IanL1869/PizzaDronzILP/README.md

 ## Task at hand

-To find and calculate a dron path from a start point to an end point while validating orders as they came in.
+To find and calculate a drone path from a start point to an end point while validating orders as they came in.

 ## Results